The Helton Law Office: Danville KY Bankruptcy Attorneys of Choice

+Is not being able to pay your bills keeping you up at night?
+Do creditors call you day after day?
+It doesn’t have to be that way.
 Bad things happen to good people all the time.
 Most bankruptcies are caused by a job loss, medical issue, divorce or a combination of all three.
-These things are beyond your control and, despite your best efforts to maintain your bills, you may be facing repossessions, foreclosure and wage garnishments.
+These things are beyond your control and despite your best efforts to maintain your bills, you may be facing repossessions, foreclosure and wage garnishments.

-Take back control of your finances today and call 859-236-4520 for a consultation with an experienced attorney to determine if a bankruptcy is the right choice for you.
+Take back control of your finances today and call (859) 236-1010 for a judgement free consultation with an experienced Danville KY bankruptcy attorney to determine if a bankruptcy is the right choice for you.
 We help people from Danville, Harrodsburg, Lancaster and Stanford, Kentucky.

 On this page, you will find the following information: